The effects of rounding errors in the nodes on barycentric interpolation: Experimental details

 We used gcc 4.8.1's quadruple precision type \verb __float128 as a benchmark: we considered results obtained using this arithmetic as exact.
 We checked our results with Intel's \verb C++ 13.0 compiler with option \verb -Qoption,cpp,--extended_float_type and its quadruple precision type \verb _Quad .
-We also performed accuracy experiments with the versions of the compilers above for Windows 7 and OS X. There were no relevant differences in the results.
+We also performed accuracy experiments with the versions of the compilers above for Windows 7 and OS X, in a Quad Core Intel Xeon processor.
+There were no relevant differences in the results.

-The sets $T_{-1,n}$ and $T_{0,n}$ in tables \ref{table_rho}, \ref{table_stepII_error} and \ref{table_overall_error} contain $10^5$ points each.
-These points are distributed in 100 intervals $\wlr{x_k,x_{k+1}}$. $T_{-1,n}$ uses $0 \leq k < 100$ and $T_{0,n}$ considers $n/2 - 100 \leq k < n/2$.
+The sets $X_{-1,n}$ and $X_{0,n}$ in tables \ref{table_rho}, \ref{table_stepII_error} and \ref{table_overall_error} contain $10^5$ points each.
+These points are distributed in 100 intervals $\wlr{x_k,x_{k+1}}$. $X_{-1,n}$ uses $0 \leq k < 100$ and $X_{0,n}$ considers $n/2 - 100 \leq k < n/2$.
 In each interval $\wlr{x_k,x_{k+1}}$ we picked the 200 floating point numbers to the right of $x_k$ and the 200 floating point numbers to the left of $x_{k+1}$.
 The remaining 600 points where equally spaced in $\wlr{x_k,x_{k+1}}$.
 The Step II errors in tables \ref{table_rho} and \ref{table_overall_error} were estimated by performing Step II in double precision, Step III was evaluated with gcc 4.8.1's \verb __float128 arithmetic, and the result was compared with the interpolated function evaluated with \verb __float128 arithmetic.

-The $b_n$ in Table \ref{table_bn} were computed using \verb __float128 arithmetic, from nodes $\hat{x}_k$ obtained from the formula $x_k = \wfc{\sin}{\frac{2k - n}{2n} \pi}$ using IEEE-754 double arithmetic.
-The $z_k$ in Table \ref{table_zk} correspond to the same rounded nodes and they were computed using \verb __float128 arithmetic.
+The trial points in Figure \ref{figure_least_squares} were chosen as follows: for each $n$ we considered the relative errors $z_k^s$ and $z_k^r$ for the Salzer's weights and the numerical weights.
+We then we picked 4 groups of ten indexes: the indexes corresponding largest values $y_k z_k^s$, the indexes corresponding to the ten smallest values of $y_k z_k^s$ and the analogous 20 indexes for $z_k^r$.
+We then removed the repeated indexes and obtained a vector with $n_i$ indexes.
+For each index $k > 0$ we picked the $2000$ floating points to the left of $\hat{x}_k$ and for each index $k < n$ we picked the $2000$ floating points to the right of $\hat{x}_k$.
+We then considered the $n_i$ intervals of the form $[x_{k-1},x_{k}]$ for $k = 1, n/n_i, 2 n / n_i \dots$ and picked 2000 equally spaced points in each of these intervals.
+The first formula was evaluated at these points as in subsection 3.1 of \cite{Masc}.